swanie21/css-animations/README.md

-# CSS Transitions &amp; Transforms
+# CSS Animations using Transitions &amp; Transforms

 ### CSS transitions can enrich user experiences by adding animations to elements by smoothly changing CSS values over a specified duration